 Using the Libraries During the Pandemic

-To ensure the health and safety of all, the St. Olaf Libraries are open only to current students, faculty, and staff for the fall semester.
+To ensure the health and safety of all, the St. Olaf Libraries are available only to current students, faculty, and staff.
 Emeriti and retirees will be unable to access library spaces, use library computers, or check out library materials during this time.
 We look forward to welcoming all members of the Northfield community back into our libraries when it is safe to do so.

-If your research needs don't require in-person assistance, please use our live chat (the bubble in the lower right corner of any library webpage) or email us at email@example.com if you have questions or need research help.
+If your research needs don't require in-person assistance, please use our live chat (the bubble in the lower right corner of any library webpage) or submit a support ticket if you have questions or need research help.
 At your request, we will set up a call or Google Meet session with you.

 Thousands of online resources are available to you in Catalyst from anywhere in the world.
 You do not need to connect to the St. Olaf VPN to access these resources, but please be sure to use the links on our website or in Catalyst.
 You will be prompted for your username/password the first time you access a resource if you are off-campus and then you should be authorized for the rest of your web browser session.